close

 A brief introduction to Buchanan's Birthplace State Park

 Clinton was born and raised in Arkansas.
-He graduated from Georgetown University and later from Yale Law School, where he met his future wife, Hillary Rodham.
+He graduated from Georgetown University in 1968, and later from Yale Law School, where he met his future wife, Hillary Rodham.
 After graduating from law school, Clinton returned to Arkansas and won election as state attorney general, followed by two non-consecutive tenures as Arkansas governor.
 As governor, he overhauled the state's education system and served as chairman of the National Governors Association.
-Clinton was elected president in the 1992 election, defeating incumbent Republican president George H. W. Bush and independent businessman Ross Perot.
+Clinton was elected president in the 1992 election, defeating the incumbent Republican Party president George H. W. Bush and the independent businessman Ross Perot.
 He became the first president to be born in the Baby Boomer generation.

 Clinton presided over the longest period of peacetime economic expansion in American history.
-He signed into law the North American Free Trade Agreement and the Violent Crime Control and Law Enforcement Act, but failed to pass his plan for national health care reform.
-The Republican Party won unified control of Congress for the first time in 40 years in the 1994 elections, but Clinton was still comfortably re-elected president in 1996 against both Republican Bob Dole and Perot—now the Reform Party nominee.
+He signed into law the North American Free Trade Agreement and the Violent Crime Control and Law Enforcement Act but failed to pass his plan for national health care reform.
 Starting in the mid-1990s, he began an ideological evolution as he became much more conservative in his domestic policy, advocating for and signing the Personal Responsibility and Work Opportunity Act, the State Children's Health Insurance Program and financial deregulation measures.
 He appointed Ruth Bader Ginsburg and Stephen Breyer to the U.S. Supreme Court.
-During the last three years of Clinton's presidency, the Congressional Budget Office reported a budget surplus—the first such surplus since 1969.
 In foreign policy, Clinton ordered U.S. military intervention in the Bosnian and Kosovo wars, eventually signing the Dayton Peace agreement.
 He also called for the expansion of NATO in Eastern Europe and many former Warsaw Pact members joined NATO during his presidency.
 Clinton's foreign policy in the Middle East saw him sign the Iraq Liberation Act which gave aid to groups against Saddam Hussein.
 He also participated in the Oslo I Accord and Camp David Summit to advance the Israeli–Palestinian peace process, and assisted the Northern Ireland peace process.

-Clinton's second term was dominated by the Clinton–Lewinsky scandal, which began in 1995, when he had a sexual relationship with then 22-year-old White House intern Monica Lewinsky.
+Clinton won re-election in the 1996 election, defeating Republican nominee Bob Dole and Reform Party nominee Perot.
+His second term was dominated by the Clinton–Lewinsky scandal, which began in 1995, when he had a sexual relationship with the then 22-year-old White House intern Monica Lewinsky.
 In January 1998, news of the affair made tabloid headlines.
-This scandal escalated throughout the year, culminating in December when Clinton was impeached by the House of Representatives.
-The two impeachment articles that the House passed were centered around him using the powers of the presidency to obstruct the investigation and lying under oath.
+This scandal escalated throughout the year, culminating in December when Clinton was impeached by the House of Representatives, becoming the first U.S. president to be impeached since Andrew Johnson.
+The two impeachment articles that the House passed were centered around perjury and Clinton using the powers of the presidency to commit obstruction of justice.
 In 1999, Clinton's impeachment trial began in the Senate, where he was acquitted on both charges.
+During the last three years of Clinton's presidency, the Congressional Budget Office reported a budget surplus—the first such surplus since 1969.

 Read more about Buchanan's Birthplace State Park at Wikipedia